Aramco listing was delayed to rope in anchor investors -sources

 BREAKINGVIEWS-Aramco’s latest IPO delay is a triple fail ID:nL5N2731MD

-(Additional reporting by Clara Denina, Stephen Kalin and Saeed Azhar Editing by Ghaida Ghantous and David Goodman)
+(Additional reporting by Clara Denina, Stephen Kalin and Saeed Azhar Editing by Ghaida Ghantous/David Goodman/Jane Merriman)

 ((Saeed.Azhar@thomsonreuters.com; +971 44536787; Reuters Messaging: saeed.azhar.reuters.com@reuters.net))